maildropr/planify/README.md

 end
 ```

-Next, create a User class with the `Planify::User` mixin.
-This will add `Limitable` counting and plan storage.
+### Users
+Add the `Planify::User` mixin to your user class.
+This will keep track of how many limitables the user has created, as well as their plan and and plan overrides:

 ```ruby
 class User